 The aims and objectives of The Men’s Health Clinic are clearly defined on our website – www.themenshealthclinic.co.uk.
 Every care and attention is made to ensure that our patient’s health and well-being is the primary focus of the clinic.

 All patient data obtained and stored is done so in accordance with current GDPR guidelines.

-Patients have the option of being seen in the clinic or at home according to their needs.
-Appointments are pre-booked by contacting the appointment booking line on 01202 725090.
-Our dedicated private consultation room is located within BWT Physio in Poole, Dorset.
-There are a choice of consultations and options available to our patients at the time of booking:-
+Patients have the option of being seen in clinic or at home according to their needs.
+Appointments are pre-booked by contacting the appointment booking line on (to be confirmed).

 The aim of this consultation is to address Testosterone Deficiency Syndrome (TDS).
 Males do not have a definitive cut off point where the testicles fail to produce testosterone, instead they have a gradual decline in testosterone production typically after the age of 30.
 This can happen sooner due to TDS and the cause is often multifactorial.

 Symptoms of low testosterone include lethargy, low mood, loss of lean muscle mass, increased visceral body fat, decreased bone mass, decreased libido, erectile dysfunction.